Failed Water Tests

 How Do You Know When to Take a Water Test?

 Groundwater is always moving.
 As a result, there is the endless opportunity for your water source to become contaminated.
-More than 15 million U.S. households use private water wellsopen_in_new, and the well’s owner is responsible for overseeing the safety and quality of the water.
+As of 2021, more than 23 million U.S. householdsopen_in_new use private water wells, and the well’s owner is responsible for overseeing the safety and quality of the water.
 Experts recommend testing the well’s water annually by a certified laboratory.
 More frequent testing may be necessary if there is cause for concern.

 15 Million US Households Use Private Wells